p4lang/p4c/docs/runtime_CLI.md

 Here we see that group 1113 has one node associated with it.  `L1h` is an abbreviation for `L1 handle`, which you may see in the simple_switch log messages, and means the same thing as a node handle.
-We see the rid value of 5, where rid is an abbrevation of `egress_rid`, and we see the list of ports 0 and 3.
+We see the rid value of 5, where rid is an abbreviation of `egress_rid`, and we see the list of ports 0 and 3.

 In the current configuration of simple_switch, sending a packet to be